EASS-HIT-PART-A-2022-CLASS-II/weather-board/README.md

 # Weather-board
-Get live weather in all cities in israel
+Get weather for all cities in israel

 ## How to run the app
 ## Pre-requisites